valusty/nervecount-napari/README.md

 ### Multi-Otsu

-The `multiotsu` function applies the Multi-Otsu thresholding method to segment an image into multiple regions based on pixel intensity for identifying different structures or areas in an image that exhibit distinct intensity values
+The `multiotsu` applies the Multi-Otsu thresholding method to segment an image into multiple regions based on pixel intensity for identifying different structures or areas in an image that exhibit distinct intensity values

 #### Parameters